andrewmtam/smooth-tween/README.md

 # smooth-tween

-A JSON powered, functional parallax scrolling library that uses native scrolling (no iscroll, or custom scrolling required)!
+A JSON powered, functional parallax scrolling library that uses native scrolling (no iScroll, or custom scrolling required)!

 As a consequence, 60fps animations are achievable in both desktop browsers and mobile devices.

 A very basic example and code base can be seen here: http://andrew-tam-000.github.io/smooth-tween/

 The minimal javascript for the example is here: http://andrew-tam-000.github.io/smooth-tween/js/main.js -- the rest is done with simple CSS and HTML!

+## Motivation

+The motivation for this project was to create an awesome parallax / scroll animation library that doesn't require iScroll ( and thus performs well in mobile browsers ).

+Note: To acheive the maximum possible performance, its recommended that you only use the following css properties:

+* transform
+    * translate
+    * scale
+    * rotation
+* opacity

+While this may seem very limited, there are tons of tricks and complex animations you can implement with just these properties.

+You can read more about this here: http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/

 ## Use Cases